 Skip to main content

-Vaginal Mesh Insertion for Stress Urinary Incontinence (SUI)
+Vaginal Mesh for Stress Urinary Incontinence

-Transvaginal sling procedures using synthetic, polypropylene mesh (pictured right) have been widely performed in women by urologists (for stress urinary incontinence, SUI) and by gynaecologists (for SUI and pelvic organ prolapse, POP).
+Transvaginal sling procedures using synthetic, polypropylene mesh (pictured above) have been widely performed in women by urologists (for stress urinary incontinence, SUI) and by gynaecologists (for SUI and pelvic organ prolapse, POP).
 As a general rule, urologists perform mesh procedures primarily for SUI and do not normally treat POP.
 A similar mesh has also been used in other areas of the body e.g. to repair groin hernias, infant umbilical hernias & prolapsed rectum, in both sexes.

 Hospital Episode Statistics (HES) show that 23,742 SUI procedures were performed in the UK between the start of 2014 and the end of 2016: 3,587 (15%) of these were carried out by urologists and 20,155 (85%) by gynaecologists.